** Spoiler alert – free gift at the end of this article **

 - What should I write in my spiritual journal?

-- Is there journal prompts for spiritual growth because I draw a blank most of the time?
+- Are there journal prompts for spiritual growth because I draw a blank most of the time?

 That is kind of where I was 10 years ago.
 I have learned so much since then and am excited to share it with you.